-Long Lost John Deere Found on Auction
+Long-Lost John Deere Found on Auction

 Dad also had another tractor he liked, a Massey 65.
 It was smaller and faster.
 It could keep up with the other tractors on various regional tractor rides Dad would go on.
 But the old 60 would always be the sentimental favorite.

-“He also put ads in the Farm Bureau Spokesman he would hoping somebody would find that tractor,” said Stuart.
-“He’d talk to Darrell Sindt, the owner Sindt Implement, he just didn’t have the records to go back that far to find out what happened to that tractor after your dad sold it.”
+“He also put ads in the Farm Bureau Spokesman.
+He was hoping somebody would find that tractor,” said Stuart.
+“He’d talk to Darrell Sindt, the owner Sindt Implement.
+He just didn’t have the records to go back that far to find out what happened to that tractor after your dad sold it.”

 Dad heard about a sale near Belle Plaine, so he went, and checking the John Deere 60, the serial number matched!
-But he had to be somewhere that night, and the tractor was going to be auctioned later in the day.
+But he had to be somewhere that night and the tractor was going to be auctioned later in the day.
 So, he called cousin Stu to come over to the sale to help him snag it.

-“Really wasn’t that much wrong with it, just had the water pump out of it, “ said Stu.
-“Your Dad we got home here and he worked on it couple weeks he’s like a kid in a candy store.”
+“Really wasn’t that much wrong with it, just had the water pump out of it,” said Stu.
+“Your Dad, we got home here and he worked on it couple weeks he’s like a kid in a candy store.”

 Now years after buying and restoring the John Deere 60.
 It still runs, most of the time.
 Dad celebrated his 90th birthday with a big party at the Norway Legion Hall a year ago.
-This year, Dad turned 91, is still in Colonial Manor nursing home in Amana.
+This year, Dad turned 91.
+He is still in Colonial Manor nursing home in Amana.
 He can’t even come out of his room to eat cake, let alone to the farm.
 We can’t go in.
-Phone conversations are hard, due to his poor hearing.
+Phone conversations are hard due to his poor hearing.

 We can communicate using a FaceTime-type communication.
 He even eats food in his room, as they minimize social distancing inside the nursing home.
-They’ve had no cases of COVID19.
-I asked how he’s getting along being in his room all day everyday?

-In his typical laid back style he said it was great, he didn’t mind this at all.
+They’ve had no cases of COVID-19.
+I asked how he’s getting along being in his room all day everyday.
+In his typical laid back style, he said it was great.
+He didn’t mind this at all.
 Thanks to all at Colonial Manor!!
+He never has a bad day ever!

 Since I got the 60 to run with a new battery, I decided to drive the back roads from our farm over seven miles to his nursing home in Middle Amana.
 Inside, Lori helped get Dad turned around so he could see the 60, as I drove close to the window.
 I left it running so maybe he could almost hear the old poppin’ Johnny through the closed window.